BillDH2k/Hackintosh-DELL-T5810-OpenCore/README.md

 **What Works:**

-- Everything, but Sleep/Wake has issue under Monterey/Ventura.
+- Everything, but Sleep/Wake has issue under Monterey/Ventura (should be disabled for now).

 #